emirror-de/lewp-rs/README.md

 - [x] Modules can have Modules, infinite loops are prevented
     - [x] Submodules have `RuntimeInformation` available
 - [ ] `<head>` module only
+- [ ] Add possibility to add attributes to the container wrapping the module
 - [ ] Added CSS integration
     - [ ] File structure is defined
     - [ ] Combining files is implemented